-This position calls for an experienced program officer and development professional with the presence, knowledge and the leadership skills to serve for the Office of Civilian Response, DCHA, USAID/Washington.
-The incumbent will also be responsible for liaising with senior management officials at the State Department, the US Regional Missions, USAID/Washington, and with the U.S. Ambassador or his/her Representative (in the absence of a USAID Mission), other agencies of the US Government, international organizations, and the non-government community abroad.
-The incumbent may be responsible for visit program sites, outside the primary office setting and to act according to USG protocol and regulations.
-The incumbent will provide advice and guidance to resolve, implement and manage policy issues.
-He/she will advise the agency, Mission, and other development collaborators about the range and relative effectiveness of Mission programs.
+This position is for an experienced Crisis Response Program Officer and professional in international development with strong leadership skills.
+The contractor will be responsible for liaising with senior professionals and officials at USAID, the State Department, other agencies of the US Government, international organizations, and civil society abroad.
+The incumbent will also be responsible for visiting sites at which USAID programs are being carried out and for acting in accordance with applicable USAID and U.S. government rules and regulations.
+The incumbent will provide advice and guidance to resolve, implement, and manage policy issues.
+He/she will advise the Agency, USAID mission, and other development collaborators about the range and relative effectiveness of mission programs.